TeraJaQ/HackPad/README.md

 -	Max: to set the max velocity settings for the 4x4 grid sensitive pad.
 -	Link: to play simultaneously with 2 different midi channel.
 -	Oct: to choose the reference octave for the Link Midi Channel (this menu appears only if the Link is active and if the selected midi channel is different from that of the link item).
--	Chord finder: to go on that menu.
+-	Chord finder: to enable a scale tutorial.
 -	Back: to go on the “Custom Mode”.

 Keyboard Mode menu
-Chord finder
+## Sub-menu --> Chord finder
-From this menu, you can enable this function called 'Chord finder'.
-This function, via the backlit pads, will allow us to activate a kind of tutorial on how to play different types of scales (50 in all).
+This function, via the backlit pads, will allow us to activate a kind of tutorial on how to play different types of scales (50 in all) via the grid pad.

-Chord finder menu
+### Chord finder
 Through the OLED screen and the rotary encoder, it is possible to set:
 -	The root note.
 -	The scale.
+-	The Octave.
 -	Two different types of view/play with the scale (Type A or Type B).
 These two different types of view/play consist of:
-Type A (didactics method).
+#### Type A (didactics method)
 The button pad grid turns on the led green for the root note and blue for all other notes in the scale.
 This helps us to learn how the notes of the chord are arranged on the 4x4 grid pad.

 This image shows the display of the major scale with root notes C (Type A view)

-Type B (compact view).
+#### Type B (compact view)
 All the pads will light up, green will represent the root notes and blue all the remaining notes of the scale.
 All notes not useful for the selected scale will be skipped.
 This will allow us to have more octaves available to move around on.

-This image shows the display of the major scale with root notes C (Type B view) Once the root note and scale have been chosen, it will be possible to select the 'keep on' option to keep the LEDs on and return to keyboard mode to continue changing the keyboard parameters (midi channel, octave, velocity…).
+This image shows the display of the major scale with root notes C (Type B view)

+Once the root note and scale have been chosen, it will be possible to select the 'keep on' option to keep the LEDs on and return to keyboard mode to continue changing the keyboard parameters (midi channel, octave, velocity…).
 Now in the keyboard mode screen, the chosen root note is also displayed.

-Custom Mode
+## Custom Mode
 In this mode, the midi settings for each button pad can be changed individually and is also possible to configure the parameter for the potentiometer.

 On this screen we will find the following items: